hsd-inflab/grundlagen-der-informatik-4/Course 1: Calculator CLI/README.md

 ### Task overview

-1. Create a simple Command Line Calculator.
+1. Create a simple Command Line Interface Calculator.
 2. Compile and run the program you created.